 Result: Sanction approved under revised structure.

-Result: Revised facility structure restored approval comfort.
+Result: Revised structure restored approval comfort.

 Issue: Investor hesitation over downside protection and governance framework.